inet-framework/inet/doc/src/developers-guide/ch-udp.rst

 info then the packet is sent to the connected target.

-The :ned:`Udp` module encapsulates the application’s packet into an :msg:`UDPPacket`, creates an appropriate IP control info and send it over ipOut or ipv6Out depending on the destination address.
+The :ned:`Udp` module encapsulates the application’s packet into an :msg:`UdpHeader`, creates an appropriate IP control info and send it over ipOut or ipv6Out depending on the destination address.

 The destination address can be the IPv4 local broadcast address